 2) Ethics evangelism – in addition to ethical behavior, takes every opportunity to spread the Ethics message.

 3) Fosters diversity – works to promote gender, race, and digital equity.

-The IFIP IP3 David O’Leary award from REDDS Capital was named in honor of a man who made an enormous contribution to the IFIP Global Industry Council and who embodied and was a role model for all the qualities of a true Professional.
+The IFIP IP3 David O’Leary award was named for and honors a man who made an enormous contribution to the IFIP Global Industry Council and who embodied and was a role model for all the qualities of a true Professional.

 David passed away in 2018.
 At the time, Stephen Ibaraki wrote a tribute to his extensive achievements: